oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 #### Updation and Look-Up

 The updation and look-up operations will rely on the `find` method of the `Node` object stored in the hashed-to index of the array.
 This method returns the node containing the relevant node of the linked-list containing the given key.
 In the case of the updation operation, the `value` property of that node is updated to the new value.
-In the case of look-up, the `value` property is returned.

 ```js
 update(key, newVal) {